 This beach earns its name because residents in the early 1900s used to picnic under the stars here.
 Today, Moonlight State Beach is a popular beach choice with North County San Diego locals and visitors.
 A picnic area, restrooms, volleyball courts, tennis courts, equipment rentals, a snack bar and more are just a few of the conveniences offered here.
 It's located at the end of Encinitas Boulevard and Highway 101, which also happens to be where some of the best restaurants and shopping in Encinitas awaits.
 Surfing is in a designated area and lifeguards are on duty in the summer.

 There is so much to do here, it's hard to begin.
-Two hotels, the La Jolla Shores Hotel and the La Jolla Beach and Tennis Club, offer guests amazing access and beach amenities.
-It's one of the best beaches to learn surfing, scuba and stand-up-paddle boarding because of the sandy bottom and ease of getting into the ocean.
-It's a great entry point into La Jolla's Underwater park where an abundance of sea life lives.
+Of course, the usual beachgoing activities such as sunbathing and enjoying the ocean are free.
+This part of the ocean is special as it's the entry point into La Jolla's Underwater Park where an abundance of sea life lives.
+Seasonal free fun includes grunion running and swimming with leopard sharks.
 A nice playground, Kellogg Park, offers tots a break from the beach while boot camp, yoga and running enthusiasts have space on the big grassy area to burn calories.
+Scripps Pier is one of the most popular places for family photos.
 Just a few minutes walk away are the shops and restaurants of Avenida de la Playa.

-"Embarcadero" is a Spanish word meaning "landing place" and San Diego's welcomes cruise ships, is home to the USS Midway and other historic ships, and stretches for several miles south of Lindbergh Field International Airport.
+"Embarcadero" is a Spanish word meaning "landing place" and San Diego's welcomes cruise ships, is home to the USS Midway and other historic ships, the new Waterfront Park with spray fountains and a playground for kids, and stretches for several miles south of Lindbergh Field International Airport.
 A leisurely walk will take you past these attractions to Seaport Village, a relaxing waterfront marketplace with a variety of fine restaurants and unique shops.
 The San Diego Convention Center and several upscale hotels edge the waterfront leading to Embarcadero Park South, a gorgeous area where the San Diego Symphony performs its popular summer pops series.
 Bring the camera as this is an excellent way to see the sights of San Diego.

 The Children's Pool is a beach in La Jolla that is famous for seal sightings on sand and in the water.
 Its name is derived from the beach's original intent.
 In 1931 local philanthropist, Ellen Browning Scrips, had a seawall built to protect the area and allow kids to swim freely.
 Sand has since prevented it from becoming a recreational area, however, the seals love it.
 Some residents believe the seals should go and that the area should revert to its original purpose.
-In the meantime, the controversial seals remain and draw in visitors year-round.
-Go to the Children's Pool for a scenic view, then enjoy a meal at one of La Jolla's best restaurants.
+In the meantime, the controversial seals remain and draw in tongs of visitors year-round.
+They are adorable.

-Along the bluffs overlooking the sea there are eight miles of trails through the unique landscape and due to conservation efforts the state park is one of the wildest, most undeveloped spots in the state.
+Along the bluffs overlooking the sea await eight miles of trails through the unique landscape at Torrey Pines State Natural Reserve.
+Due to conservation efforts the state park is one of the wildest, most undeveloped spots in the state.
 The twisted Torrey pine tree is found in only two places on earth: in this park and on an island almost 200 miles to the north.
 The park is day-use only and open daily from 7:15am until roughly sunset.
 Three hundred feet below at the base of the bluffs is a family-friendly, sandy beach.
 The northern portion is popular for families, with lifeguards and bathrooms.

 Find out what life was like in Mexico and early America back in the 1800s.
 This spot is where the city of San Diego was born, and it contains historic treasures unearthed by archeologists over the years.
-The historic park includes several original adobes as well as a schoolhouse, blacksmith shop, carriage collection and a museum filled with artifacts.
-Surrounding the park are some of San Diego's best Mexican restaurants, famous for homemade tortillas and fish bowl-sized margaritas.
-A perfect family day here would include exploring the park and its museums before a meal.
+The historic park includes several original adobes as well as a schoolhouse, blacksmith shop, carriage collection and a museum filled with artifacts (free admission).
+Surrounding the park are some of San Diego's best Mexican restaurants, famous for homemade tortillas and fish bowl-sized margaritas though you can also bring a picnic.
 Then digest by browsing the nearby shops.
+Dance to music in the park on weekends.

 With over 85 cultural and recreational facilities, Balboa Park is a must-see.
-It's probably best to start at the Visitor's Center for a map and events calendar, and to purchase a Balboa Park Passport, which provides entrance to most of park's attractions.
-The zoo is a big attraction, but there are also 15 museums, cultural centers, lawn bowling, a carousel, and a miniature railroad ride.
+Start at the Visitor's Center to grab a map and events calendar.
 Wander through multiple gardens or the botanical building (with over 2000 plant species), take in an outdoor organ concert, or enjoy a presentation at one of several theaters.
 Getting around the massive complex is easy, thanks to the free tram.
-Entrance to the park is free; attractions within the park are priced individually.
+Entrance to the park is free; museums within the park are priced individually, however, keep an eye on the Residents Free Tuesday calendar to see which allow free admission to San Diego residents on select Tuesdays.

-Widely considered one of the top ten beaches in the US, the seaward side of Coronado Island is exceptionally clean, with wide stretches of sand.
+The seaward side of Coronado Island is exceptionally clean with wide stretches of sand.
+It's considered one of the best beaches in the nation.
 The northern end, "North Beach", is dog-friendly and popular for surfing in the summer.
 The main part, "Central Beach", runs along Ocean Boulevard south to the famous Hotel Del Coronado.
 Because it is the easiest to get to, it's also the most crowded.
-Convenience of downtown Coronado is walkable from here and there's a public parking lot next to the Del.
+Shops and restaurants in downtown Coronado are walkable from here.
 This is a very family-friendly beach with calm waters due to some protection from a nearby point.
-The sand also glitters in the water and there's a little tide pool exposed during low tides.
+The sand also glitters in the water due to a mineral called mica and there's a little tide pool exposed during low tides.